 Ingredients (All USDA Certified meat protein)

-Water, and one of the following proteins (USDA Certified chicken – always cage free, antibiotic free, chicken liver (no hormones added), turkey – OR – USDA Certified Organic or American Grass Fed Certified beef, beef liver, elk, bison, bison liver, lamb (liver, heart, tongue) and pasture raised pork.
+Water, and one of the following proteins: USDA Certified Organic or American Grass Fed Certified beef, beef liver, elk, bison, bison liver, lamb (liver, heart, tongue) and pasture raised pork.
 In our commitment to provide chemical free meals & treats, beginning April 1, 2016, we will no longer use commercial beef or beef liver.

 Brown rice, NON-GMO wild and whole whole grain rice blend (long grain brown rice, sweet brown rice, wild rice, whole grain wehani rice, whole grain black japonica rice).

-And, two more of a combination of the following vegetables: organic carrots, organic kale medley (organic spinach, organic kale, organic chard, organic carrots), organic green beans, peas, sweet potato.
+And, two more of a combination of the following vegetables: organic carrots, green beans.
 Plus, safflower oil (Omegas & vitamin E) & olive oil, crushed egg shell (calcium), vitamin D3

 * Depending on the meal selected, guaranteed Analysis will vary.
 See specific Guaranteed analysis information on packaging once meal options are chosen.
 Typical Guaranteed Analysis of our K-9 Meals is as follows: